-The steam shovel was not invented until 1879 so early brick makers dug for the clay on site with hand shovels.
+Because the steam shovel was not invented until 1879, early brickmakers dug for the clay on site with hand shovels.
 This was done in the fall.
-The early brick maker chose his clay by it’s color and texture and based on his experience.
-He sought clay that was located just under the topsoil to minimize the hard work of digging it with hand spades.
-The clay was exposed to the weather so that the freeze-thaw cycle of the winter could break the clay down and allow it to be worked by hand.
-The winter made the clay soft and removed unwanted oxides.
+The early brickmaker chose his clay-based on its color and texture and his own personal experience.
+He sought clay that was located just under the topsoil to minimize the work of digging with hand spades.
+The clay was then exposed to the weather, so winter’s freeze-thaw cycle could break down the clay and make it easier to be worked by hand.
+The elements made the clay soft and removed unwanted oxides.

-Single, double, four or six brick moulds were used.
+Single, double, four-, or six-brick moulds were used.
 The single brick mould had an advantage in that a child could carry it to the drying area.
 Beechwood was the preferred material for the mould for it was claimed that the clay would not stick to it.
 The top of the mould was laminated with iron to prevent wear.
-The brick slid easily out of the mould because it was sanded and these bricks are referred to as “sand struck bricks”.
+The brick slid easily out of the mould because it was sanded; these bricks are referred to as “sand struck bricks.”
 The process was also referred to as slop moulding.

 The next person on the team was called an off-bearer.
-He would walk up to the moulding table, remove the filled mould and take it to a drying area on a pallet or barrow where it would be placed on a level bed of sand.
+He would walk up to the moulding table, remove the filled mould, and take it to a drying area on a pallet or barrow.
+Here, the mould would be placed on a level bed of sand.
 He would then return the mould to the table and wet and sand it to receive the next brick.

-The moulded bricks were stacked in a herring bone pattern to dry in the air and the sun.
-The moulded bricks were first left to dry for two days at which time they were turned over to facilitate uniform drying and prevent warping.
-During this time tools called dressers or clappers were used by “edgers” to to straighten the bricks and obtain a smooth surface.
-After four days of dry hot weather the bricks were sufficiently hard to allow them to be stacked in a herringbone pattern with a finger’s width between them to allow further drying.
-This area was called a hack or a hackstead and the bricks were covered under roof or with straw to protect them from the rain or harsh sun.
+The moulded bricks were stacked in a herringbone pattern to dry in the air and the sun.
+They were left to dry for two days, at which time they were turned over to ensure uniform drying and to prevent warping.
+During this time, tools called dressers (or clappers) were used by “edgers” to straighten the bricks and obtain a smooth surface.
+After four days of dry, hot weather, the bricks were hard enough to be stacked in a herringbone pattern with a finger’s width between them for further drying.
+This area was called a hack or a hackstead, and the bricks were covered under a roof or with straw to protect them from the rain or harsh sun.
 After two weeks the bricks were ready to be burned.